Dry Needling in Dallas - Fast & Natural Relief for Muscle Pain / Tension

 Certified physician or chiropractors with as little as 50 hours of training Licensed acupuncturists (LAc) with an average of 2,700+ hours of master’s-level training

-Training which is often comprised of home study and/or weekend seminars Master’s level, on-site training at a nationally accredited school or college of acupuncture
+Training often comprised of home study and/or weekend seminars Master’s-level, on-site training at a nationally accredited school or college of acupuncture

 Minimal clinical experience in acupuncture or no actual patient treatments before certification Hundreds of hours of clinical experience and at least 250 actual patient treatments before licensure